obriencj/koji-smoky-dingo/docs/faq.rst

 fast to try and match my ever-changing vision of what an ideal "helper" layer should look like.

-When KSD finally reaches version 1.0.0, I will at that point have to begin worrying about API stability.
+Since KSD finally reached version 1.0.0, I do have to worry about API stability.
 However even then I will still have more flexibility than a project that has to worry about being a critical component in the build infrastructure for so many organizations.
 Therefore it's extremely likely that KSD will always remain separate... but hopefully popular enough one day that any advanced Koji user will also be a Koji Smoky Dingo user.

 Why Is There An Entire Mini Language In Here?